SFB Airport Map & Terminal Guide

 Frequent Flier Terminal Tips

-To help you navigate the terminals with ease, we've gathered the best advice and tips from SFB-based frequent travelers, flight attendants, pilots, and airport staff.
-Their first-hand insights will guide you through the SFB terminals for a smoother travel.
+To help you navigate the airport terminals with ease, we've gathered the best advice and tips from SFB-based frequent travelers, flight attendants, pilots, and airport staff.
+Their first-hand insights will guide you through the SFB terminals for a smoother experience.
 Here's what they have to say:

 Security & Screening